Leftyx/NamedEntityRecognizer/README.md

 I- indicates a token is contained inside the same entity.
 ```

-If you want to find out more about the meaning of the tokens, Hugging Face is a good source of [information](https://huggingface.co/learn/nlp-course/chapter7/2?fw=pt).
+If you want to find out more about the meaning of these tokens, Hugging Face is a good source of [information](https://huggingface.co/learn/nlp-course/chapter7/2?fw=pt).

-Different models might have differnt labels.
+Different models might have different labels.
-The configuration file `config.json` found in the folder where the models is downloaded will give you some information on the supported labels and their names:
+The configuration file `config.json` found in the folder where the model is downloaded, will give you some information on the supported labels and their names:

 ```json
 "id2label": {